syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Get selected item by value

-Get all the datasource items belonging to the value selected in the component using the [GetDataByValue](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_GetDataByValue__0_) method.
+Get the entire object belonging to the value selected in the component using the [GetDataByValue](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_GetDataByValue__0_) method.

 {% highlight cshtml %}